-The mission of the Energy Coordinating Agency (ECA) is to help people conserve energy and to promote a sustainable and socially equitable energy future for all.
+ECA's mission is to help people conserve energy and to promote a sustainable and socially equitable energy future for all.